Buddhist architecture: Simplified Japanese

 This style originated with Japanese immigrants who did not have the greatest shrine and temple building skills.
-These immigrants still wanted the temples to have their original feel, but lack the skill to do it, so the building techniques they used were simplified.
-Some characteristics of this style are straight hip-and-gable roofs, as opposed to the long, sloping ones, separate social hall, and covered entryway.
-These temples doubled as community centers, and these temples were similar in style to western churches.
+These immigrants still wanted the temples to have their original feel, but lacked the skill to do it, so the building techniques they used were simplified.
+Some characteristics of this style are straight hip-and-gable roofs, as opposed to the long, sloping ones, a separate social hall, and covered entryway.
+These temples doubled as community centers, and were similar in style to western churches.

 Indian Western

-This style only is unique to Hawaii and came about due to racial and religious movements.
-This religious movement referred to Pan-Asian Buddhism, which was a combination of Indian, Japanese, and Western Buddhism.
+This style is unique to Hawaii, originating from Pan-Asian Buddhism, which was a combination of Indian, Japanese, and Western Buddhism.
 When the first temple of this style was built, the architects that were hired had no previous experience in Buddhist architecture.
-This style was popular up until the 1960s.
-This was probably one of the most popular styles of Buddhist architecture in Hawaii; smaller temples that couldn't afford to hire architects to do this to their temple would take certain aspects of this style and apply it to their temple.
+The style was popular up until the 1960s.
+It was one of the most popular styles of Buddhist architecture in Hawaii; smaller temples that could not afford to hire architects to do this to their temple would take certain aspects of this style and apply it to their temple.
 The interiors of these temples are very similar to the original temples in Japan.

 House of worship

 This style is also very similar to western churches.
-This style became popular in the 1960s.
+It became popular in the 1960s.
 These temples are usually made of concrete, and the roof styles vary unlike the other styles of temples.
 The subcategories of this style are residential, warehouse, church, and Japanesque.
 Like the other styles, while the exterior is dramatically different, the interior mostly remained similar to the temples in Japan.